Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Introduction

+Cooperation of nodes increases their load.
+In a cooperation a node has to providing different services and handle requests.
+Such communication overhead increase further if a larger number of nodes direct their requests to a single node.
+An equal distribution of security means across the WSN balances the load and increases the availability of neighbouring nodes offering specific services.
+The necessity for load balancing is caused by imbalances as result of topologically conditioned unequal distributions and routing changes due to various reasons.
+Due to our partitioning scheme a certain likeliness of alternative nodes providing the same service or accomplishing the same task in proximity of a node is given.
+The association of nodes and their cooperation partners will not be taken into account when determining the distribution.
+Rather it will be dynamically determined by the nodes themselves.

-In Section \ref{sec:background}, we familiarise the reader with mathematical terms and definitions necessary for the understanding of the paper.
-Section \ref{sec:rel_works} discusses the state of the art regarding distributed security solutions, dominating sets and domatic partitions as well as graph generators for large-scale static homogeneous WSNs.
-Subsequently in Sections \ref{sec:distr_sec} and \ref{sec:soft_dom}, we illustrate the graph partitioning concept for the neighbourhood-watch inspired security scheme introduced by \acite{langend2019security}.
-Followed by Section \ref{sec:udg_gen}, we introduce a $\lambda$-precision UDG generator for large-scale static homogeneous WSNs.
-In Section \ref{sec:empirical_setup}, we accustom the reader with the test setup to evaluate the computability of the introduced graph partitioning concepts that have been modelled with $0-1$ linear programs (LPs) and computed on the $\lambda$-precision UDGs created by our introduced graph generator.
-Finally, we present and analyse the test results in Section \ref{sec:res_eval} and conclude different achievements of our paper in Section \ref{sec:conclusion}.
+In Section \ref{sec:background}, we acquaint the reader with mathematical terminology and definitions essential for comprehending the paper.
+Section \ref{sec:rel_works} delves into the current state of distributed security solutions, dominating sets, domatic partitions, and graph generators specifically tailored for large-scale static homogeneous WSNs.
+Following that, in Sections \ref{sec:distr_sec} and \ref{sec:soft_dom}, we illustrate the concept of graph partitioning within the context of the neighbourhood watch inspired security scheme introduced in \cite{langend2019security}.
+Subsequently, in Section \ref{sec:udg_gen}, we introduce a $\lambda$-precision UDG generator designed for large-scale static homogeneous WSNs.
+In Section \ref{sec:empirical_setup}, we familiarise the reader with the experimental setup used to evaluate the feasibility of the proposed graph partitioning concepts, which have been formulated as $0-1$ linear programs (LPs) and computed on the $\lambda$-precision UDGs generated by our novel graph generator.
+Finally, we present and analyse the test results in Section \ref{sec:res_eval} and draw conclusions regarding various accomplishments of our paper in Section \ref{sec:conclusion}.